gskema/gskema.github.io/_posts/2016-02-18-how-to-install-php7-lamp-server-on-ubuntu.md

     sudo a2enmod rewrite actions fastcgi mpm_event

-And disable these:
+And disable this module, which is `mod_php`:

     sudo a2dismod php7.0

 This will disable `mod_php_` which is default apache PHP handler.

-To enable new handler to `/etc/apache2/conf-available/` and check what `.conf` files exists for `php-fpm`.
+To enable new handler, go to `/etc/apache2/conf-available/` and check what `.conf` files exists for `php-fpm`.
 Make sure to enable only one (preferable the one we had created):

     sudo a2enconf php-fpm.conf

-I found that there was another file `php7.0-fpm.conf`, which was probably installed by a module.
+I found that there was another file `php7.0-fpm.conf`, which was probably automatically installed by a module.
 I tried using it but it didn't work, so I disabled it with `a2disconf` and enabled the one we had created.

 ## How to set up apache permissions